Table of Contents_

 Any large appliance like a microwave, air conditioner, vacuum cleaner, or dishwasher should always be put on a dedicated circuit to avoid this issue.
 Even small appliances like a hair dryer can draw too much power for some circuits and cause dim lights and can require a separate circuit.

 Another culprit for this issue, especially in older homes and apartments, is faulty or poorly installed wiring.
-Wiring that’s older or installed improperly won’t necessarily be able to meet the power demands of large appliances and can easily cause brownouts and light dimming during use of an appliance.
+Wiring that’s older or installed improperly won’t necessarily be able to meet the power demands of large appliances and can easily cause brownouts and light dimming during the use of an appliance.

 If your home’s wiring is up to date and properly installed and you don’t have any devices drawing too much power for your home’s circuits, there may be an issue with the local power grid itself.
 Very often this is due to a higher demand on the power grid from multiple homes and buildings than the power grid is capable of handling, causing a voltage drop in some residences.
 As such, there’s not a lot you can do if this is the situation apart from putting a call to the utility company.